drys-cli/drys/docs/dev/overview.rst

       which the shell wrapper is supposed to source.
 A more detailed explanation can be found in :ref:`Shell<dev_shell>`.

+   `__TEM_EXPORTED_ENVIRONMENT`
+      Keeps track of the exported environment, so that env scripts are not executed multiple times.
+The value is the basedir and not the entire environment, since the environment can be obtained from the basedir alone.

    `__TEM_SESSION_ID__`
       TODO use this at all?
       The id of the current tem session (TODO a long random string that